MasWag/FalCAuN-ARCH-COMP/README.md

 -----

 You can run the experiment by running the scripts, for example, `cd AT && ./AT1.main.kts`.
 Since the scripts are sensitive to the current directory, you need to run the scripts in the directory of the benchmark.
 You can also specify the number of repetitions, for example, `cd AT && ./AT1.main.kts 10`.

+### Old scripts

+For archival purposes, we keep the old shell scripts used until ARCH-COMP 2023.
+The usage is similar to the current scripts, for example, `cd ./AT && ./run_falcaun_AT1.sh`.

 On the benchmarks
 -----------------